21st August 2020

 Please note that for now our offices will remain closed and any enquiries should be made by phone or e-mail.

 Communication to all Funeral Directors, Celebrants and other third-party visitors

 As the Coronavirus outbreak (Covid-19) continues to develop and impact on all of our lives, I want to reassure you that our priority is to continue to provide the highest standards of service and facility to our clients while protecting the health and wellbeing of the bereaved, our staff, your staff, you and the public at large.

 We are determined to keep offering services as opposed to taking a direct cremation stance, as taken by some municipal crematoria already.
 However, if we fail to help in the curbing of the spread of the virus, we may all be faced with this as part of a government directive.

 We have already carried out significant preparations to ensure we can maintain our service to the best level we can and will continue to make decisions based on official advice from our Government and health authorities.
-We have also consulted with concerned partners from within the industry and are making collective decisions across the private crematoria network in order to provide some clarity and consistency.
 It is, therefore, vital that we work together to deliver this consistent message so bereaved families can take some comfort of exactly what to expect at this most difficult of times.